MayankSingh0928/Smart-Traffic-management-simulation/README.md

 # Smart-Traffic-management-simulation
-Design show how traffic can be managed by using switching algorithm
+Simulation show how traffic can be managed by using switching algorithm

 These are the libraries Used in this Simulation:-